 Political and institutional developments

-Below follows a brief overview of the political and institutional developments in Ukraine from 1990 till the present.
-This information serves as context in which the MATRA-Ukraine project is implemented.
+Below follows a brief overview of the political and institutional developments in Ukraine from 1990 till the outbreak of conflict in 2014.

 Political institutions in Ukraine: turmoil since independence